8.2 MHz · 58 kHz · AM/RF active · Call 1-888-909-TAGS

 Electronic article surveillance does not "see" merchandise.
 It detects a tag's response to an electromagnetic field.
 The pedestals at the door transmit a field, and an active tag inside that field answers back: a resonant return in radio frequency (RF) systems, a brief ringing in acousto magnetic (AM) systems.
 The pedestal listens for that answer.
 No answer, no alarm.

-A conductive lining interrupts that exchange.
+A conductive lining is meant to interrupt that exchange.
 Wrapping a tag in metal forms a crude electromagnetic shield, the same effect that drops a phone signal inside a metal box.
-The shield weakens the field reaching the tag and weakens the tag's reply on the way back out.
-Stack enough layers and the response never makes it to the pedestal's receiver.
+In theory the shield weakens the field reaching the tag and weakens the tag's reply on the way back out, until the response never makes it to the pedestal's receiver.
 The tag is still live; it has simply been muffled.

 From Opportunist to Operation

 Industry groups treat organized retail crime as a category of its own, distinct from the casual, opportunistic shoplifting that most loss prevention programs were first designed around.
 Crews may target a specific product class with strong resale value, hit multiple locations, and rely on tools an opportunist would not carry: lined bags, magnet detachers, foil lined garments.
-The booster bag is one of the most durable items in that toolkit precisely because it attacks the detection layer directly instead of trying to outrun it.
+The booster bag is one of the more durable items in that toolkit, but, as the next section shows, carrying one can carry its own legal weight.

 What Actually Counters It

-Because the booster bag defeats the signal rather than the lock, more of the same EAS hardware is not the answer.
+From the retailer's side, because the booster bag defeats the signal rather than the lock, more of the same EAS hardware is not the whole answer.
 The countermeasures that hold up address the bag, the fixture, or the resale value instead:

 • Foil and metal detection at the door.
-Many modern pedestals can be configured to flag the shielding material itself, the dense mass of conductive lining, rather than relying solely on the tag's response.
-The bag becomes the alarm.
+Certain modern pedestal systems can be equipped with optional metal foil detection designed to identify foil lined bags or clothing by their conductive mass, rather than relying solely on the tag's response.
+Where it is fitted, the bag itself can trip the alarm.

 • Locking and tethered fixtures.
 Locked cases, peg locks, and tethers on high resale goods keep merchandise from reaching the bag in the first place.
 If an item can't be lifted off the shelf freely, a lined bag has nothing to hide.